Design driving scenarios, configure sensors, and generate synthetic data

 HERE HD Live Map — Import Limitations

-Lanes with varying widths — In the generated road network, each lane is set to have the maximum width found along its entire length.
+Importing HERE HDLM roads with lanes of varying widths is not supported.
+In the generated road network, each lane is set to have the maximum width found along its entire length.
 Consider a HERE HDLM lane with a width that varies from 2 to 4 meters along its length.
 In the generated road network, the lane width is 4 meters along its entire length.
+This modification to road networks can sometimes cause roads to overlap in the driving scenario.

-In addition to the unsupported features, the basemap used in the app might have slight differences from the map used in the HERE HDLM service.
-Some issues with the imported roads might also be due to missing or inaccurate map data in the HERE HDLM service.
+Some issues with the imported roads might be due to missing or inaccurate map data in the HERE HDLM service.
+For example, you might see black lines where roads and junctions meet.
 To check where the issue stems from in the map data, use the HERE HD Live Map Viewer to view the geometry of the HERE HDLM road network.
 This viewer requires a valid HERE license.
 For more details, see the HERE Technologies website.

 HERE HD Live Map — Route Selection Limitations